klimashkin/react-size-watcher/README.md

-# react-responsive-container
+# react-size-watcher
-Leverage ResizeObserver to add breakpoints to your component
+Leverage ResizeObserver by adding breakpoints to your component